 As always, we have a quick and easily printable recipe below.
 If you like this recipe, please leave a review.
 The more reviews you leave, the better the search engines like our videos.
 Also, please take a minute to subscribe to our YouTube video channel.
 Leave a comment!

 Did you see a kitchen appliance that I used and loved it?
 I’ve put all the things here in my influencer store.
-If you buy anything, I get a small commission, and you help support these free recipes!Print
+I get a small commission if you buy anything, and you help support these free recipes!Print

 I hope you enjoy this Afghan national dish, Kabuli Pulao.